 Treating cognitive symptoms

 There are five additional FDA-approved Alzheimer's drugs that treat the symptoms of Alzheimer's disease and can temporarily slow the worsening of symptoms and improve quality of life for those with Alzheimer's and their caregivers.

 Managing behavioral symptoms

-Behavioral and psychological symptoms of dementia (BPSD), especially agitation, aggression, depression and psychosis, are the leading causes for assisted living or nursing facility placement.1 Early recognition and treatment can reduce the costs of caring for these patients and improve the quality of life of the patient and caregiver.
+Behavioral and psychological symptoms of dementia (BPSD), for example, agitation, aggression, depression and psychosis, are associated with assisted living or nursing facility placement.1 Early recognition and treatment can reduce the costs of caring for these patients and improve the quality of life of the patient and caregiver.

 Monitoring Alzheimer's disease

 After a diagnosis of Alzheimer's disease is made and a treatment plan implemented, patients should return for evaluation on a regular basis.
-Both cognitive and behavioral symptoms of dementia tend to change as the disease progresses, so regular visits allows adaptation of treatment strategies to current needs.
+Both cognitive and behavioral symptoms of dementia tend to change as the disease progresses, so regular visits allow adaptation of treatment strategies to current needs.
 Patients with dementia may not be a reliable resource for history-taking, so encourage a family member, friend or caregiver to accompany the patient to all visits.

 Nonmedical issues that need to be addressed

 Your patients and their families may be using or have questions about alternative treatments, “prevention” food and vitamins, or “memory/brain booster” supplements.

-There are legitimate concerns about using these drugs as an alternative or in addition to physician-prescribed therapy.
+There are legitimate concerns about using these products as an alternative or in addition to physician-prescribed therapy.
 Effectiveness and safety are unknown, purity is unknown, adverse reactions are not routinely monitored, and dietary supplements can have serious interactions with prescribed medications.

 Learn more: Alternative Treatments, Dietary Supplements, Cannabis Products